LuisBalsa/CPP04/README.md

 Focuses on abstract classes, making the default `Animal` class abstract to prevent instantiation.
 Ensures that only derived classes (`Dog`, `Cat`) can be instantiated, emphasizing the concept of abstraction and interface design.

 ### Exercise 03: Interfaces
 Introduces interfaces using pure abstract classes.
 Involves implementing interfaces for various classes (`AMateria`, `ICharacter`, `IMateriaSource`) to demonstrate polymorphic behavior and dynamic dispatch.
 Emphasizes interface design and polymorphism.
-For more detailed information and tips, visit the [ex03 subfolder](https://github.com/LuisBalsa/CPP04/tree/main/ex03).
+For more detailed information, visit the [ex03 subfolder](https://github.com/LuisBalsa/CPP04/tree/main/ex03).

 ## Building
 To compile the code, use the provided Makefile.
 Navigate to the exercise directory (`ex00`, `ex01`, etc.) and run `make` command in the terminal.